arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ## Arduino IoT Cloud

-Opta™ WiFi variant is fully compatible with the [Arduino IoT Cloud](https://cloud.arduino.cc/), which simplifies how professional applications are developed and tracked.
-By using the Arduino IoT Cloud, you can, for example, monitor your Opta's input terminals, control your device's user LEDs and output relays remotely, and update your device's firmware Over-The-Air (OTA).
+Opta™ WiFi variant is fully compatible with the [Arduino IoT Cloud](https://cloud.arduino.cc/), simplifying how professional applications are developed and tracked.
+By using the Arduino IoT Cloud, you can, for example, monitor your Opta's input terminals, control your device's user LEDs and output relays remotely, and update your device's firmware OTA.

 In case it is the first time you are using the Arduino IoT Cloud: